Social Media Marketing Blog

 The first step to celebrating any holiday is understanding its history.

-Using the day to give a short history lesson can increase awareness about why Juneteenth is culturally significant, and even prompt deeper discussions.
+Using the day to give a short history lesson can increase awareness about why Juneteenth is culturally significant, and prompt further discussion.

 Tip #2: Spotlight Black-owned Businesses, Creators, and Community-led Organizations